marcelmazzanti/Credit-Card-Attrition/README.md

 After the 2008 crisis, the financial sector and credit card market is more and more witnessing high volatility, acquiring new customers can now cost up to 7 times more than retaining one, which means that losing customers can be a large financial loss.

 ## Data Analysis
-After looking at demographics and all data involving the bank and customers, the following result to be the most relevant variables:
+After looking at demographics to maek sure there was no big disparity in the data that could work as confounding factor, the following resulted to be the most relevant variables:

 ### Relationship Count
 Taking into consideration the number of products held by a client, it seems true that customers with more products have a lower ratio of attrition.